JanBoon89/academic-kickstart/content/authors/admin/_index.md

 bio: My research focuses on (the interplay of) three main themes: perceptions of the public sector (reputation, trust); reforms, change and innovations in the public sector; and collaboration and stakeholder participation.

 interests:
-- Perceptions of the public sector
+- Perceptions of the public sector, reputation and trust
-- Reforms, change and innovation
+- Reforms, change and innovation in the public sector
-- Collaboration and stakeholder
+- Collaboration and stakeholder participation

 education:
   courses: